Yiwans/Course_project/README.md

 # Course_project
-Modeling of objects motion in homogeneous and heterogeneous environments.
+Objects motion animation modelling in homogeneous and heterogeneous environments.
 Detection and object classification using CNN.